 Henry Moore Institute Visiting Research Fellowships

-Both Fellowships provide accommodation, travel expenses and a per diem.
+Fellowships include accommodation, travel expenses and a per diem.

-To apply for a Fellowship forward a letter of application, a 750-word research proposal, that also indicates how you will use our resources, and a CV by Monday 6 March 2017 to Corinne Painter, Research Programme Assistant: email@example.com.
+To apply for either Fellowship please forward a letter of application, a 750-word research proposal, that also indicates how you will use our resources, and a CV to Kirstie Gregory, Research Coordinator, by Monday 27 January 2020.

 Post-doctoral Research Fellowships

-Applicants must have an affiliation with a British university department, who will act as the host to the Fellow.
-Fellowships run for two years and Fellows will be expected to present their work to the Henry Moore Institute on a quarterly basis.
+Applicants must have an affiliation with a British university department, that will act as host to the Fellow from September 2019.
+Fellows will be expected to present the development of their work quarterly to the Henry Moore Institute.
+Previous post-doctoral fellows have gained international recognition for their publications, with many now holding senior posts in academia and the arts more widely.

-Details for applicants can be downloaded from the 'Resources' section on this page.
+Details for applicants can be found in the 'Downloadable resources' section on this page.

 Henry Moore Institute Internships

-The deadline to apply for our 2017 internships has now passed.
+The deadline to apply for our 2019-20 Internships has now passed.

 BA Dissertation: £200 cash prize